gvwilson/sensibleadventures/short-stories/litany.md

 "So should I be worried?"

 The doctor shook his head.
+"I don't think so.
-"It's probably just a side effect of his medication."
+It's probably just a side effect of his medication."

 "Sure,"
 George said,
-not believing it.
+not believing a word.
 He thought about checking on the nurse, who had retreated to the kitchen, but grabbed his coat and followed the doctor out the door instead.

 *"Stop!"
-The brothers whirled around at the rasp of–*
+The brothers whirled around at the rasp of---*

 *"Wait!"
 The brothers whirled around as a desert-roughened voice rasped behind them.
-The old woman that stood–*
+The old woman that stood---*

-*A bent figure emerged from a shadowed doorway in the rock behind them, a staff in its–*
+*A bent figure emerged from a shadowed doorway in the rock behind them, a staff in its---*

-*–from a shadowed doorway in the wall behind them.
+*---from a shadowed doorway in the wall behind them.
-The dust mask that obscured its face–*
+The dust mask that obscured its face---

-*–from a shadowed doorway behind them and drew aside the keffiyeh that obscured her face.
+*---from a shadowed doorway behind them and drew aside the keffiyeh that obscured her face.
 Her eyes gleamed almost as brightly as the chip of soul jade in her forehead.
 "Mother!?" the brothers gasped in unison.*